 - They will discover how slavery divided the country economically and politically, and how Monocacy fits within the larger context of the Civil War.

-- They can follow a timeline that runs throughout the exhibit area to provide a greater framework of American history and that allows students to examine other events that may have affected, or been affected by, the Civil War.
+- A timeline that runs throughout the exhibit provides a framework of American history permitting students to examine other events that may have affected, or been affected by, the Civil War.

-- They will see many original artifacts, appropriately displayed throughout the eleven vignettes, and numerous reproductions which are utilized in hands-on exhibits.
+- They will see many original artifacts, appropriately displayed throughout the museum and numerous reproductions that are used in hands-on exhibits.

-- A fiber optic map provides an eight minute description of battle tactics followed by an opportunity to view the actual battlefield from an observation deck.
+- A fiber optic map provides an eight minute description of the battle and shows how the battle was fought on the landscape.

 Several free program options are available to you.
-Select the one that is most appropriate for your students and call 301-662-3515 to make a reservation.
-Programs are scheduled on a reservation only basis and based upon availability of staff:
+Select the one that is most appropriate for your students and e-mail us or call 301-662-3515 to make a reservation.
+Programs are scheduled only through reservation and based upon staff availability.